The treatment team

-Treatment and care of children with cancer is usually provided by a team of health professionals called a multidisciplinary team.
-Members of this team are specialists in children’s cancers – they understand the differences between children’s cancer and adult cancer, and each team member brings different skills in managing care to meet the needs of both you and your child.
+Cancer care for children in Australia is among the best in the world.
+Your child’s cancer treatment team, a team of doctors and health professionals, is called a multidisciplinary team (MDT).
+Members of this team are specialists in children’s cancers.
+These may include medical staff such as doctors, nurses and pharmacists, social workers and psychologists, dietitians and other allied health professionals.
+They understand the differences between children’s cancer and adult cancer.
+Each team member brings different skills in managing care to meet the needs of your child and you.

-The team will be led by a childhood cancer specialist (paediatric oncologist).
-Other members of the team depend on the age of your child and their type of disease, and may change over time as your child's needs change.
+A childhood cancer specialist, called a paediatric oncologist, will lead the team.
+Other MDT members will depend on the age of your child and their type of disease.
+The MDT may change over time as your child's needs change.

-- surgeons who specialise in operating on children (paediatric surgeons)
+- paediatric surgeons who specialise in operating on children

-- specialists in diseases affecting the nervous system (neurologists)
+- neurologists who are specialists in diseases affecting the nervous system

-- specialists in using radiation to treat cancer (radiation oncologists)
+- radiation oncologists who are specialists in using radiation to treat cancer

-- specialists in hormones and body development (endocrinologists)
+- endocrinologists who are specialists in hormones and body development

-- specialists in the eyes and vision (ophthalmologists)
+- ophthalmologists who are specialists in the eyes and vision

 - nurses who specialise in caring for children with cancer

-- doctors who specialise in caring for children (paediatricians)
+- paediatricians who specialise in caring for children

 - plastic surgeons